TonyPhipps/SIEM/Use-Case-Structure.md

 ## Name

 A succinct statement that describes intention of the use case (e.g. Detect Communication with a Known-Bad IP).
-Group multiple detection components into a single use case when they share other characteristics in Executive Summary and Analysis sections.

 ## Problem Statement